-- By examining the demographics and preferences of trail users-ranging from hikers and mountain bikers to ATV riders and 4x4 enthusiasts-land managers and stakeholders can better anticipate where to invest in trail improvements, maintenance, and expansion. - These insights also help determine how best to support the specialized needs of different user groups, for example, providing information on trail characteristics so people of all ages and abilities can determine appropriate use, skills development programs, guided hikes and nature walks, or improved parking for popular trailheads.
+- By examining the preferences of trail users-ranging from hikers and mountain bikers to ATV riders and 4x4 enthusiasts and equestrians, to water trail enthusiasts-land managers and stakeholders can better anticipate where to invest in trail improvements, maintenance, and expansion. - These insights also help determine how best to support the specialized needs of different user groups, for example, providing information on trail characteristics so people of all ages and abilities can determine appropriate use, skills development programs, guided hikes and nature walks, or improved parking for popular trailheads.